-In a nutshell, this is an 8-year Infrastructure bond for anyone who invests 1 million or less because you’ll get ALL your money back on 4th November, 2030, it also means that will be the end of receiving interest payments.
+In a nutshell, this is a 3-year Infrastructure bond for anyone who invests 1 million or less because you’ll get ALL your money back on 15th June 2026.
+It also means that will be the end of receiving interest payments.

 Is receiving your principal amount early a good or a bad thing?

 This is great for retail investors most of whom put in amounts under 1 million.
 You get ALL your money back in 3 years to spend or invest elsewhere.

 Secondly, it lowers your inflation risk because returns on this bond are not inflation-adjusted.

 The rising interest rates are still a risk to your Investment.